 If you’re training for a half marathon or marathon I would recommend that during your long runs you use energy gels that you will be eating in the race.
 Don’t forget that training is the time to experiment with your gels.
 Gels have different flavors as well as different ingredients.
-For the most part, energy gels are 100 calories and offer both potassium and sodium.
+For the most part, energy gels are 100 calories (21 grams of carbohydrates) and offer both potassium and sodium.
 Some runners like the gels with a caffeine boost while others don’t.
 Some runners, including myself, suck on shot blocks in between their dose of energy gels during a race.
-Each shot block is about 30 calories.
+Each shot block is about 30 calories (10 grams of carbohydrates).

-The best and worst part about training is that you get to test out your fueling.
+The best and worst part about the training is that you get to test out your fueling.
 As a runner, I know first hand, that each runner is different and the number of fuel requirements varies from runner to runner.
 Some runners like to take a gel right before a half marathon race and marathon race while others don’t eat their first gel until 45 minutes into the race.
 If you’re having trouble with your long run training check out this article.